 Test different targeting and creative

-These are general tips for all advertisers, but if you have any particular questions or concerns about the performance of your own ad campaigns, please get in touch!
+These are general tips for all advertisers, but if you have any particular questions or concerns about the performance of your own ad campaigns, please get in touch with our team!
 A member of our partners team will be happy to chat with you and offer advice to help you meet your advertising goals.

 Want to share this post?
 Here are ready-made tweets: